Film festivals put Arkansas filmmaking in the spotlight

 "It's a way of kind of bringing the world into the River Valley, but at the same time, we're getting to showcase our regional talent to the world," Goldsmith said.

-The festivals create opportunities for filmmakers visiting the state to discover the potential for filming in Arkansas, said Tucker, the Arkansas Cinema Society director.
+The festivals create opportunities for filmmakers visiting the state to discover the potential for filming in Arkansas, said Tucker.

 The national film and television industry generates $253 billion, provides 2.5 million jobs and contributes an average of $250,000 annually to the local economies of areas featured as filming locations, according to "The American Motion Picture and Television Industry: Creating Jobs, Trading Around the World," a report published by the Motion Picture Association of America in April.